PSC Brown Bags

 Ph.D., Pennsylvania State University

-Barber's research is at the intersection of family sociology, demography, and social psychology, with a focus on teen pregnancy.
-She recently completed a data collection project on 1,000 18- and 19-year-old women, funded by the National Institute of Child Health and Human Development.
-The "Relationship Dynamics and Social Life" project included weekly surveys for 2.5 years, along with semi-structured interviews, observation, and administrative data, in order to explore the types of attitudes, relationships, and contraceptive practices that produce early and/or unintended pregnancies.
-She also currently holds a William T. Grant Foundation Distinguished Fellowship, a mid-career opportunity to immerse herself in a practice setting – she is spending time at a teen pregnancy prevention center in Detroit, as well as Planned Parenthood.
-She is currently working on proposals to implement a factorial design, coupled with intensive longitudinal data collection, to evaluate interve...
-MORE...
+Dr. Barber's research is conducted at the intersection of family sociology, demography, and social psychology, with a focus on teen pregnancy.
+She recently completed an NICHD-funded intensive longitudinal project, the Relationship Dynamics and Social Life study, that collected weekly data on 1,000 18- and 19-year-old women for 2.5 years, along with semi-structured interview data, observational data, and administrative data.
+The RDSL study identifies the types of attitudes, relationship characteristics, and contraceptive practices that affect early and/or unintended pregnancy.
+Barber also recently completed a William T. Grant Foundation Distinguished Fellowship, a mid-career opportunity to immerse herself in a practice setting – in this case a teen pregnancy prevention center in Detroit and a Planned Parenthood clinic in southeastern Michigan.

 Barber, Jennifer S., Heather Gatny, Yasamin Kusunoki, and Paul Schulz.
 Forthcoming.
 "Effects of intensive longitudinal data collection on pregnancy and contraceptive use."
 International Journal of Social Research Methodology.
 DOI.
 Abstract.

 Fakih, S., P. Batra, Heather Gatny, Yasamin Kusunoki, Jennifer S. Barber, and K. Farris.
 2015.
 "Young women's perceptions and experiences with contraception supply in community pharmacies."
 Journal of the American Pharmacists Association, 55(3): 255-264.
 PMCID: PMC4578300.
 DOI.
 Abstract.